aura-nw/mainnet-artifacts/Foundation-delegation-program/README.md

 This document provides a draft version of the Aura Network Foundation Delegation Program.
 If you have good suggestions, there are several channels where we are online almost all the time:

-- Aura Network discord: either tag us on the main or dm @eledra or @kienvc.
+- Aura Network [Discord](https://docs.aura.network/validator/running-a-fullnode): either tag us on the main or dm @eledra or @kienvc.
 - Twitter: [@EledraNguyen](https://twitter.com/EledraNguyen)
 - If you have access to the shared version of the document on Google docs, please just comment on it.